 100k & 100 mile finishers get a cool peace sign finisher’s medal, 100 milers also get a freakin' belt buckle!
 Far out awards for winners and 5 deep in 5 year age groups!
 Run Woodstock online finish certificates rock!

 Date/Time - Race, Registration: The Hallucination 100 Mile & Happening 100K events will start on Friday at 4:00 pm, EST. Yikes!
-Race registration and packet pickup will begin at noon on Friday at Woodstock Camp
+Race registration and packet pickup will begin at 11am on Friday at Woodstock Camp

 Qualifying: There are no formal qualifications for this event except good judgment as to your fitness for such an event.
 The cut off times will be strictly enforced.